Fixing YugabyteDB Login Failures After ALTER ROLE postgres NOLOGIN

 Bottom Line:

 In YugabyteDB, ALTER USER postgres WITH NOLOGIN is not a harmless hardening step.
-It can lock out all YSQL users.
+In 2024.2.x, it can break internal YSQL operations.
+In 2025.2 and later, it can lock out all YSQL users.
 Use HBA rules instead, and keep the postgres role login-capable.

 Have Fun!